BuildOnViction/docs/docs/wp-and-research/privacy.md

 As the names imply:
 * `s`: This is used for making cryptographic proofs for spending funds in the privacy contract.
 * `v`: This is used for viewing the information of all transactions belonging to the user.
-Having `v` only allows to see the transaction history of the user, but does not allow to spend funds.
+Having `v` only allows seeing the transaction history of the user, but does not allow spending funds.
 This could be used as a tool for authorized parties to check the transaction history of a user by requiring the user to register her private view key to the authorized parties for regulatory compliance purposes.

 Each private spend key `s` has an associated privacy address.
 The latter is Base58 encoding of the public spend (`S`) and public view (`V`) keys derived from `s` and `v`.

-When `Alice` wants to make anonymous send to `Bob`, `Bob` needs to send his privacy address to `Alice`.
+When `Alice` wants to make an anonymous send transaction to `Bob`, `Bob` needs to send his privacy address to `Alice`.

 ## Ring Confidential Transaction and Bulletproofs